Fabriziosilveira/email-service-AWS/README.md

 - `YOUR_ACCESS_KEY` is the access key for your AWS account.
 - `YOUR_SECRET_KEY` is the secret key for your AWS account.
 - `YOUR_REGION` is the AWS region you want to use.
+- `YOUR_SES_ENDPOINT` is the custom AWS SES endpoint.
+If you are using LocalStack or a custom SES endpoint, provide the URL of the endpoint here.
+Otherwise, this property can be left blank or omitted.